marcelorodrigo/aws-certified-developer-associate-exam/acl.md

 - Subnets can share/use the same ACL
 - **Network ACL rules have precedence over security groups rules**
 - Network ACL rules filters only to egress/ingress traffic, but not for internal subnet traffic

+Note: to audit ingress and egress traffic, you can use [VPC](vpc.md) Flow Logs